 Troubleshooting an Intermittent Pilot (IP)

 Typically found in induced draft furnaces, an intermittent pilot ignites the burner gas with a high-voltage spark only when the thermostat calls for heat.
-Once the pilot is lit and the main burner senses the pilot flame (using a flame sensing rod), the main burner ignites.
+Once the pilot is lit, and the main burner senses the pilot flame (using a flame sensing rod), the main burner ignites.
 The intermittent pilot flame goes out after the heating cycle and remains off until the next time the thermostat calls for heat.

 The furnace gas valve for this type of furnace is identifiable with its solenoid designations: MV, PV, and PV/MV — where MV = main valve, PV = pilot valve, and PV/MV = common.

 Common problems with IP ignition include: